Skip to main content

 SQL Database Integration

-This tutorial will guide you through setting up a SQL database agent in Solace Agent Mesh (SAM) that can answer natural language queries about a sample coffee company database.
-It provides some example data to setup a SQLite database, but you can use the same approach to connect to other database types like MySQL and PostgreSQL.
+This tutorial will set up a SQL database agent in Solace Agent Mesh (SAM), which allows SAM to answer natural language queries about a sample coffee company database.
+This tutorial provides some sample data to set up an SQLite database, but you can use the same approach to connect to other database types, such as MySQL or PostgreSQL.

 Prerequisites